-Belhaven College offers students disability accommodation in accordance with the guidelines of the American Disabilities Act.
-The student must provide current documentation of the disability from a licensed professional and complete the Belhaven ADA Request Form for accommodation of the term for which the request applies.
-The student must contact the state dean, located in Raymond Hall, at the beginning of each semester for which accommodation is requested.
+Belhaven College offers students disability accommodation in accordance with the guidelines of the Americans with Disabilities Act.
+The student make his or her disability known to the office of career and academic development and must provide current documentation of the disability from an appropriate licensed professional and complete the Belhaven ADA Request Form for accommodation.
+The student must provide such a request to the office of career and academic development at least two weeks prior to the beginning of each semester for which the accommodation is requested.
 Approved accommodations will be made within a reasonable time period after completion of the official request.